LabShengLi/BIOC599_LongRead/README.md

 ## Section 1: Software Installation

 ### Enter into interactive mode

+**Note**: if you already in compute node mode, you don't need to do this step.

 This command starts an interactive session on the cluster with 2 CPU cores and 16GB memory for 2 hours.

 ```